Pay and Pensions FAQ (November 2018)

 What is the latest date I can notify the HR Payroll & Pensions’ Team to change my bank account for credit into my account?

 The HR Payroll & Pensions’ Team will amend your Bank Account details if your notification is received by the 16th of the month your salary is due to be credited.
 If a change of bank account request is received after the 16th, your bank details will be changed in time for credit the following month.

 Who do I notify regarding a change of my home address or a change of my name?

 I have lost my Pay Advice Slip, how do I obtain a duplicate?

-Any of your previous Pay Advice Slips can be viewed and downloaded/printed using the HR Staff Self Service
+Any of your previous Pay Advice Slips can be viewed, downloaded, and printed using MyView.

 Do you have a question not covered by the above?

 Please contact a member of the HR Payroll and Pensions’ Team.